YinPhyuPhyuMin/CsharpRoadMap/README.md

    * MediatorR - Library,Sending Our Commands and query Objects to their respective handlers

 # Domain Driven Architecture
- It is include in Application Layer.
-In Commmand and Query Handler, we use CQRS patterns with Domain Driven.
+ Use the Domain Driven Architecture in Domain Layer's Entity Class.
  We bind the data in Entity Constructor.
+ We need to change the Constructor and setter with private because we cannot change the value with new Object.